Herb Brown: Career

 Brown succeeded Ray Scott when he was promoted from assistant to head coach of a Detroit Pistons team that was at 17–25 on January 26, 1976.
 The 39-year-old Brown went 19–21 in his first season with the Pistons who won 10 of their last 11 games of the regular season.
 He then guided the team into the second round of the NBA playoffs where the Pistons lost to Golden State, four games to two.

 The following season, the Pistons went 44–38 under Brown, before losing in the first round of the playoffs to the Golden State Warriors.

 The Pistons fired Brown on December 15, 1977, after a 9–15 start to the 1977–78 NBA season, replacing him with the team's 32-year-old general manager, Bob Kauffman, who went 29–29 as head coach.

 In 1978, Brown was named head coach of the Tucson Gunners, a franchise in the newly formed Western Basketball Association (WBA).
 He was named WBA Coach of the Year after guiding the team to a 32–16 record and the league championship, where Tucson beat Reno (which was coached by Bill Musselman), four games to three.

-Brown was head coach of the Puerto Rico Coquis of the Continental Basketball Association (CBA) from 1983–85, going 28–16 and 27–21, in 1983–84 and 1984–85, respectively.
+Brown was head coach of the Puerto Rico Coquis of the Continental Basketball Association (CBA) from 1983 to 1985, going 28–16 and 27–21, in 1983–84 and 1984–85, respectively.
 He earned CBA Coach of the Year honors following the 1983–84 season.
 He also coached the Cincinnati Slammers of the CBA in 1985–86.

 In June 1990, Brown was named head coach and vice president of basketball operations for the Baltimore BayRunners of the International Basketball League (IBL).
 He was fired after going 10–20 in the team's inaugural season.
 The BayRunners won just seven more games after firing Brown to finish the season at 17–47.

-The Bobcats are Brown's third team on which he has served under brother Larry.
+The Charlotte Bobcats of the NBA were Brown's fourth team on which he had served under brother Larry, including the Indiana Pacers.
 Together, they helped coach the Pistons to the NBA championship in 2004, and led the Philadelphia 76ers to the 2001 NBA Finals.

-Brown has also served as an assistant coach for several teams, including the Portland Trail Blazers, Houston Rockets, Indiana Pacers, Phoenix Suns, and Atlanta Hawks.
+Brown has also served as an assistant coach for several other teams, including the Portland Trail Blazers, Houston Rockets, Indiana Pacers, Phoenix Suns, and Atlanta Hawks.
 He also coached overseas, most notably in Spain in the early 1990s.

-At the college level, Brown was head basketball coach at Stony Brook University from 1964–69, earning Coach of the Year honors following the 1969 season.
+At the college level, Brown was head basketball coach at Stony Brook University from 1964 to 1969, earning Coach of the Year honors following the 1969 season.

 Brown served as head coach at C.W.
-Post (of Long Island University) from 1972–74, going 21–5 and 13–12 over two seasons.
+Post (of Long Island University) from 1972 to 1974, going 21–5 and 13–12 over two seasons.

-On September 3, 2014, Brown was named an assistant coach at Portland.
+His final coaching job was as an assistant at the University of Portland for the 2014–15 season.